Alexia Hudson-Ward Featured in American Libraries Magazine

 Assistant Professor of Physics Jillian Scudder participated in the Buckeye Book Fair on November 3, 2018, in Wooster, Ohio.

 Emeritus Professor of History Steven Volk wrote an op-ed, "President Trump using backdoor means to alter drastically the U.S. immigration system" in the Cleveland Plain Dealer.

 Evan Kresch Presents at Federal Reserve Bank of Cleveland

-Assistant Professor of Economics Evan Kresch presented a paper at the annual Liberal Arts Colleges Development Economics conference.
+Assistant Professor of Economics Evan Kresch presented a paper on November 3, 2018, at the Federal Reserve Bank of Cleveland.

 Martin Saavedra Presents at the Federal Reserve Bank of Cleveland